|

 something to celebrate:

-I would say that on out of 365 days
+I would say that of the 365 days

-in a year about 80 percent of them, we honor some Saint.
+in a year, on 85 percent of them, we honor some Saint, devotion, or holy event.

 For me personally, if no Saint is being honored by